 - If you’re taking a college program course, you can bring in work in that course.

 - You can visit the UC Writing Centre up to twice a week in the summer.
-Students from all colleges in the Faculty of Arts & Science can visit us or any other college writing centre open in the summer.

 - UC students may book up to two appointments a year for help on an application letter, admissions statement or grant proposal.

 The Waiting List

 - If you can’t get an appointment because we’re solidly booked, don’t give up.
 Many students get their appointments through the waiting list.

 - You may place yourself on the waiting list for as many days as you wish.